Mónica Arce: Political career

 Arce was elected in the 2021 Chilean general election as a Deputy for the 2022–2026 legislative period, securing her seat with just over 1 % of the vote.
 She ran as an independent on the Humanist Party quota, within the Dignidad Ahora pact.

 Since taking office, she has served on the permanent commissions for Education and Family, presiding over the Education commission during part of her term.
 Additionally, she has participated in investigative commissions, including those addressing the San Ramón school infrastructure collapse, irregularities at the Medical Legal Service, and the implementation of the national public education framework.

-Political positions & legislative work
+Legislative work

 A firm advocate of LGBT+ and trans rights, Arce condemned a 2024 Televisión Nacional de Chile (TVN) report on trans children, calling it “clearly conservative and insensitive".
 In November of the same year, she criticized a report by a congressional commission that recommended suspending the “Chile Crece con Orgullo” program, stating that it “hides transphobia behind pseudo-evidence.”

 In March 2025, she was referred to the Chamber’s Ethics Commission after missing a mandatory drug test.
 Arce argued her absence was due to her participation at the 69th session of the UN Commission on the Status of Women in New York.

 In July 2025, Arce announced legal action under the Ley Karin against the Undersecretary of Higher Education, citing political harassment for pressure she received during a controversial vote on teacher training reforms.